shredthaGNAR/stars/README.md

 * [lolonao/onetab2sqlite3](https://github.com/lolonao/onetab2sqlite3): Script to import export data from OneTab browser extension into SQLite3.
 I will add the ability to search by keywords or categories.
 * [alan1world/onetab_data_archiver](https://github.com/alan1world/onetab_data_archiver): A data archiver script for use with OneTab browser extension, and Google Keep as a bonus
 * [endcloud/onetab_restore_tauri](https://github.com/endcloud/onetab_restore_tauri): An App for backing up and better displaying Onetab data Powered by Tauri.
+* [eskutcheon/OnetabAutosorter](https://github.com/eskutcheon/OnetabAutosorter): tool I wrote in a day or two awhile back using KeyBERT to parse groups of Onetab tabs after parsing the full set from HTML; extensions will allow clustering of bookmarks by topic (using additional data from webscraping) and output to a new `bookmarks.html` file
 * [Enan01/OneTabClear](https://github.com/Enan01/OneTabClear): Quickly clear OneTab tag group.
 * [yegor-pelykh/OnHand](https://github.com/yegor-pelykh/OnHand): An open source browser extension to save your favorite bookmarks on a "new tab" page.
 * [jacklandrin/OnlySwitch](https://github.com/jacklandrin/OnlySwitch): ⚙️ All-in-One menu bar app, hide 💻MacBook Pro's notch, dark mode, AirPods, Shortcuts